rbillingsley/rbillingsley.github.io/_portfolio/rbill.md

 images:
     - "../../assets/images/webfeature.png"

-description: "Personal Website built to house CV and portfolio."
+description: "Personal Website built to house my CV and portfolio."
 ---

 This website has been built to house my CV, portfolio, contact information, and eventually a blog for technical writing.
 The design is simple and minimal to focus on the content, this is a slightly altered version of the Jekyll theme "Minima".
 This website is built using Jekyll and is hosted on GitHub-Pages.